-Attendance & Participation
+Attendance & Participation:

-Active participation is required by all students in the course.
+Active participation (10 points) is required by all students in the course.
 Your participation in discussions will constitute a significant percentage of your final grade, and you must be in class to participate.
 The more active, engaged students are in the classroom, the more fun and interesting this course will be.
 Students who have been present throughout the semester will be at a considerable advantage.
 Participation will be graded based on contribution in class discussions, pop up polls, activities during lectures and/or discussion, general involvement in the course, regular reading activity, observable progress throughout the term.

-Attendance follow-up starts at the end of the add-drop period.
+Attendance (10 points based on attendance reports) follow-up starts at the end of the add-drop period.
 Attendance is taken on an hourly basis during the lectures.
-Students who miss more than twelve hours in total will automatically receive a N/A standing for this course.
+Failure to attend more than three hours requires points to be taken off the overall grade.
+Students who miss more than twelve hours (regardless of medical reports) in total will automatically receive a N/A standing for HUM 201 course.
 In-class assignments:

-Throughout the semester, you will be asked to write five, two-paragraph reflections on some of the texts covered in class.
-You will see the dates scheduled for these assignments on the course schedule at the beginning of the semester.
+Throughout the semester, you will be asked to write five, brief 300-word (minimum) responses to some of the texts covered in class.
+The prompts for these assignments may change every time.
+You will see the dates scheduled for these assignments on the course schedule.
 Your reflection should demonstrate a thoughtful reading of the text, your interpretation of the text, an acknowledgement of what confused or challenged you in the piece, and connections you drew between this text and other assigned readings from the course.
 I want to stress that this is not simply an opportunity for summarizing or discussing what you like/dislike about a piece.
 You will be expected to do analytical work in your reflections.
 Please be reminded that you are responsible for all graded class work even if you are absent.
 If you are absent, you will receive a zero for that day's assignment.
 You should always bring your books and/or printed copied materials to class, as lectures and class discussions will focus very closely on details of the texts we read.